A Father Returns Home

 Every now and then Dad would raise his eyebrows in response to us talking with him, but he had difficulty moving his head or focusing in with his eyes.
 At one point I tried to show him the button I was wearing on my shirt — asking him if he recognized the handsome guy in the photo.
 Mom and I both thought we saw a smile and a wink from him in response.

 Through Wednesday Dad was awake a good part of the day.
-His eyes were often wide open and he was focused in on something toward the ceiling and looking around (upward).
+His eyes were often wide open — focused in on something toward the ceiling and looking around (upward).
 He would periodically mouth silent words that I was unable to decipher except that I know he said “mother” at least a few times.
-At times, his facial expression changed into a cross between confusion and/or intent listening.
+At times, his facial expression changed with a deeply furrowed brow – like a cross between confusion and/or intent listening.
 It really seemed as if he was communicating with his family on the other side.
-The thing that really struck me is how focused his eyes were on whatever it was that he saw.
+The thing that really struck me was how focused his eyes were on whatever it was that he saw.
 He was definitely seeing something and it was not anything that *I* could see.
 I took some short videos of some of these moments, but because of Dad’s frail appearance and the personal nature of the moments, I’ve decided not to share those here.

 I had no idea where Dot lived and Mom is not the greatest at giving specific directions.
 I have a GPS, but Mom had no street address and Dot isn’t listed in the phone book.
 It’s just one house among many on a country road and mom simply knew how to get there.
 On top of everything else it was getting dark.
 We almost decided to have Mom go and get her instead of me, but I knew she didn’t want to leave.
 We finally thought to look up Dot’s son’s address in the phone book, which is just a few doors down from her.
 I found his house on a satellite map using my phone.
 From there, Mom was able to pick out Dot’s house and point it out to me.
 By now it was past 6:30 and it was about a 20 minute one-way drive to Dot’s house.
 I made it there without any trouble and got back home around 7:25.